Skip navigation

 If you have any questions in relation to GDPR, please contact dp.officer@northumbria.ac.uk and we will update this page with the most popular.

-The GDPR will be enforceable law from May 25th 2018.
+The UK GDPR became enforceable law from May 31st January 2020.

 The GDPR states that Parental consent will be required to process the personal data of children under the age of 16 for online services; member states may legislate for a lower age of consent but this will not be below the age of 13.
 As such, in the UK the age will be 13, not 16.

-The GDPR applies to organisations located within the EU and to organisations located outside of the EU if they offer goods or services to, or monitor the behaviour of, EU data subjects.
-It applies to all companies processing and holding the personal data of data subjects residing in the European Union, regardless of the company’s location.
+The UK GDPR applies to all companies processing and holding the personal data of data subjects residing in the United Kingdom, regardless of the company’s location.

 There is a tiered approach to issuing penalties under GDPR.